ElliotNB/observable-slim/README.md

 ## Contributing

 Contributions are most welcome!
-Please be sure to run `gulp test` and `gulp lint` against your code before submitting a pull request.
+Please be sure to run `npm run test` and `npm run lint` against your code before submitting a pull request.